Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: Related Work

 Multi-Agent DDPG \cite{lowe2017maddpg} and Multi-Agent PPO \cite{yu2022mappo} extrapolate single-agent DDPG \cite{lillicrap2015ddpg} and PPO \cite{schulman2017ppo} respectively for multi-agent systems.
 These approaches are more general than collision-free MAMP but can be used for MAMP (e.g., \cite{peng2023mappohr}).

-There are several works that try to use reinforcement learning or supervised learning for MAPF.
-Specifically, these works train a local individual agent policy that learns to avoid collisions \cite{sartoretti2019primal} and can handle up to 10000 agents in congestion \cite{jiang2024sillm}.
-Recently, MMD \cite{shaoul2025mmd} trained a diffusion model as a single-agent planner for CBS and incorporates constraints through guidance terms.
+Several methods train a single agent policy for MAPF using reinforcement learning or supervise learning that learns to avoid collisions \cite{sartoretti2019primal} and can handle up to 10000 agents in congestion \cite{jiang2024sillm}.
+Other recent work MMD \cite{shaoul2025mmd} trained a diffusion model as a single-agent planner for CBS and incorporates constraints through guidance terms.

 The main restriction with all these algorithmically homogeneous MAMP methods is that they require all agents to run the same planner.
 Thus, these methods cannot incorporate agents manufactured / programmed externally which limits their application in such instances.
 The CBS Protocol directly addresses this limitation.